 We need to come together to meet these challenges to community.

-A second concern for me is the immediate threat perceived by our DACA students to their continued access to the benefits and security that that program has provided, of which access to higher education is an important component.
+A second concern for me is the immediate threat perceived by our DACA students to their continued access to the benefits and security that program has provided, of which access to higher education is an important component.
 Hearing of those concerns in the days immediately following the election I wrote to our DACA students, and then subsequently shared that communication with the faculty and staff of the College.
 That communication is reproduced below under the title, “Message to DACA students.”
 The concerns of these students and others who support them have continued in the following days, and I have received a letter from that group requesting further commitments and assistance.
 That communication is reproduced in the Addendum under the title “Letter from SGA.”

 The SGA letter calls on Berea College to become a “sanctuary campus” In alignment with a number of other schools, including Wesleyan University, Reed College, the University of Oregon, and Portland State University, have taken this step, using as a model “sanctuary cities” such as Austin, New York City, Chicago, Philadelphia and dozens of other municipalities, which have declared their intention not to cooperate with federal officials seeking to deport residents simply because they lack appropriate immigration documentation.